futuregrid/manual/doc/source/hardware.rst

     Username: your_iu_userid  UID: 1122636  Acct: 1122636(1122636) Copies: 1 Firewall: off [hsi.3.5.3 Fri Nov 20 10:01:25 EST 2009]
     ?

-Note:\ Your Principal is your IU Network ID, and your password is the IU passphrase.
+Your principal is your IU Network ID, and your password is the IU passphrase.

 -  Enable firewall mode; otherwise, you will receive this error: